SomeGuyWhoLovesCoding/Zenith-FNF-Public/readme.md

 # Welcome!

-This engine offers ultra performant, cross-platform, and very clean gameplay experience in mind and has global scripting support.
+This engine offers ultra performant, cross-platform, and *clean* gameplay experience in mind and has global scripting support.

 **WARNING: This project won't be fully compatible with MacOS as it's still untested!!!**